vranaj/codeigniter-API-project/README.md

 # codeigniter-API-project
-codeigniter extended with ace admin template + user management + auto generating menus and files
+**codeigniter extended with ace admin template + user management + auto generating menus and files ** usefull to quick webdevelopment, just install ans run. **

 Why you need to use this ?

 1.  you do not need to create any controller files. because system will create a controller for you while you create the menu using the interface.
 2. you do not need to create a separate modules (Eg for sub module :- "Manage users" ), because the system will create a separate module while you create the sub menu.
 3.  you do not need to create any JS,CSS files for you new module. because the system will automatically create it for you.